gulinmerve/CW-Fullstack-/javascript/projects/004-richest-man/README.md

-# Project-005 : Find the Number Game (JS-02)
+# Project-008 : Richest Person List (JS-04)

 ## Description
-Project aims to create find the number game (between 0 to 100).
+Project aims to create richest person list and wealthy.

 ## Problem Statement

-- Your company has recently started on a project that aims to create a find the number game.
+- Your company has recently started on a project that aims to create a richest person list adn wealthy.
 So you and your colleagues have started to work on the project.

 ## Project Skeleton

 ```
-001-find-number(folder)
+001-richest-person-list(folder)
 |
 |----readme.md         # Given to the students (Definition of the project)
 |----solution